Active immunization involves the generation of acquired immunity by the application of antigens in the form of:

 - Fever cramps in infants (DPT combination vaccination, measles, mumps, meningococci, pertussis, pneumococcal conjugate vaccine, rubella)

-- Guillain-Barré syndrome (FSME, Haemophilus influenzae b, tetanus)
+- Guillain-Barré syndrome (FSME, H. influenzae type b, tetanus)

 - Encephalitis (TBE, measles)